Blackfin icefish

 The blackfin icefish (Chaenocephalus aceratus), also known as the Scotia Sea icefish, is a species of crocodile icefish belonging to the family Channichthyidae.
 The blackfin icefish belongs to Notothenioidei, a suborder of fishes that accounts for 90% of the fish fauna on the Antarctic continental shelf.
 Icefishes, also called white-blooded fishes, are a unique family in that they are the only known vertebrates to lack haemoglobin, making their blood oxygen carrying capacity just 10% that of other teleosts.
 Icefishes have translucent blood and creamy white gills.

 Taxonomy

 The blackfin icefish was first formally described as Chaenichthys aceratus in 1906 by the Swedish zoologist Einar Lönnberg with the type locality given as South Georgia Island.
 In 1913 the English ichthyologist Charles Tate Regan described a new subgenus of Channichthys, Chaenocephalus with the blackfin icefish as its only species, its type species by monotypy.
-Chaenocephalus is now generally regarded as a valid monotypic genus. the genus name Chaenocephalus is a compound of chaeno meaning “gape”, a possible reference to the wide gape which is characteristic of the family Channichthyidae as well as to Chaenichthys, an alternative spelling of Channichthys, and cephalus which means “head”, so the name means “gaping head”.
-The specific name aceratus means “no horned” an allusion to the lack of a spine on the snout of this species in comparison to whar was then thought to be its congener Channichthys rhinoceratus.
+Chaenocephalus is now generally regarded as a valid monotypic genus. the genus name Chaenocephalus is a compound of chaeno meaning "gape", a possible reference to the wide gape which is characteristic of the family Channichthyidae as well as to Chaenichthys, an alternative spelling of Channichthys, and cephalus which means "head", so the name means "gaping head".
+The specific name aceratus means "no horned" an allusion to the lack of a spine on the snout of this species in comparison to what was then thought to be its congener Channichthys rhinoceratus.